SPerezdeTudela/QR_Data/README.md

 ## Usage

-1. Ensure your dataset is placed in the `data` directory.
-2. Run the data analysis scripts to generate insights.
+1. Run the data analysis scripts to generate insights.
-3. Explore the visualizations and findings in the `results` directory.
+2. Explore the visualizations and findings within the jupyter notebook

 ## Contribution

 We welcome contributions!
 If you'd like to contribute to QR DataAtlantis, please fork the repository and submit a pull request with your changes.

-## Support

-For any questions, issues, or feedback, please contact us at [your-email@example.com](mailto:lucnguyen1416@gmail.com).

 ## License